(Hearing Loss and Prosthesis Simulator) - $300

 HeLPS can be used on

-PCs running Windows XP or Windows 7.
+PCs running Windows XP/7/8 (In Windows XP (Service Pack 3 Compatibility Mode).
 Click here for HeLPS hardware

 The Hearing Journal published an article by Patrick M. Zurek and Joseph G. Desloge (of Sensimetrics Corporation) in its July

 2007 issue entitled “Hearing loss and prosthesis simulation in audiology”.

 Hearing Products Report has published an Industry Q&A piece

 with Patrick M. Zurek, President of Sensimetrics, on the release

 of HeLPS: The Hearing Loss and Prosthesis Simulator.
 The

 article, in the September 2006 issue, is entitled

 “Understanding Hearing Loss through Simulation”.